André Anthony Moore, LMFT

 What really happens during a Ketamine Assisted Psychotherapy session?
 People who have worked with a compassionately curious psychotherapist remember special moments of authentic, person to person connection with the therapist; moments that altered their sense of themselves.
 They tend not to recall specific interpretations but rather a feeling of knowing themselves while at the same time being known by their therapist.
 This is what Lawrence G. Fischman describes in his insightful paper Knowing and being known: Psychedelic Assisted Psychotherapy and the sense of authenticity.

 The same thing happens in Ed Tronick’s Still Face Video as a beautiful baby girl discovers herself while basking in the loving gaze of her mother; just as the Piggle discovers herself while being seen and reflected in the gentle eyes of the pediatrician Donald Winnicott in his playroom.
-See Winnicott’s Work with the Piggle.
+See my paper on Winnicott’s Work with the Piggle.

 In Ketamine Assisted Psychotherapy, something similar happens between you and your therapist.
 You experience a special way of being with another that allows you to know yourself at the same time you’re feeling known by the trusted other.